 Applying for Admission

 The University is closely monitoring the Coronavirus (COVID-19) situation and we remain guided by NSW Government instructions and restrictions.
-The admissions process for 2021 intake has been reviewed, but may be subject to further changes.
+The admissions process for the 2022 intake has been reviewed, but may be subject to further changes.
 Please revisit this website on a regular basis for any updates.

 Admission to this course is on the basis of the following criteria: